• Home

 If for some reason the child has to be cared for by the community, the child’s parents are still liable for the cost.
 If the issue is not parental lack of responsibility, the community steps in with direct acts of charity.
 These are the options available to the community, according to how the community views the situation.
 Being the neighbors and friends of the family, they are the ones best able to make these kinds of decisions.

 The citizen is the responsibility of the community in which he or she resides.
-If he will not work this is a problem for the community to solve.
-The market has power because the market represents all that is consumed and all that is produced.
-The free market is the community.
+If a citizen will not work or has become a liability, this is a problem for the community to solve.

 The verification principle is expressed by the value produced by free market activities.
 The market produces (mp) mp=$x:t1.
 Production is defined by a given dollar amount ($x) generated, per a given unit of time (t1).
 If the actions of a specific number of persons lower the value of mp = $x:t1 then this verifies that the actions of this group are in error and need to be discussed and responded to.